 Surprised?
 So was I when I first started teaching this way.
 Read on for more details.

 First of all, what is a contracted service provider?
-It’s a person who provides some type of service to a school or district, but not on a full-time basis.
+As defined on www.application-filing-service.com/, it’s a person who provides some type of service to a school or district, but not on a full-time basis.
 Usually, specialists like ESOL teachers (that’s what I do), Reading Specialists, Special Education teachers, Curriculum Developers, psychologists, Physical Therapists, Occupational Therapists, and Speech and Language Pathologists can work with a school as a contractor.
 Usually, these professionals work on a part-time basis with the district, and may provide services for multiple districts.

 I am a contracted service provider for two school districts about fifteen minutes apart.
 I provide English to Speakers of Other Languages services for both districts.
 What this means, practically speaking, is that I am a 1099 contractor who owns my own business and provides ESL teaching services to both districts.
 In one district, I have two students with whom I work, and in the other, I have four.
 I work a total of about 30-35 hours per week at both districts.